ibm-cloud-docs/account/bp_enterprise.md

 ## Setting up access policies in an enterprise
 {: #access-enterprise}

 As always, follow the best practice for assigning the minimal number of access policies and levels of access.
-This enables you to spend less time assigning access to users and more time focusing on developing in {{site.data.keyword.cloud_notm}}, while ensuring that you don't provide too much access to users who don't need it.
+By using these techniques, you spend less time assigning access to users and more time on developing in {{site.data.keyword.cloud_notm}} while ensuring that you don't provide too much access to users who don't need it.

 Access groups are a useful tool for assigning access to a group of users and service IDs that all need the same access.
 By using access groups, you can streamline access management by assigning the minimal number of access policies to groups of users.
-As an example, if you have five users that you want to manage all of the billing and account management-related tasks for the enterprise, you can add them to an access group that is called `Administrators`.
+As an example, if you have five users that you want to manage all of the billing and account management-related tasks for the enterprise, you can add them to an `Administrators` access group.
 In the access group, you can assign two policies: one with the administrator role on the Billing account management service and one with the administrator role on all account management services in the account.
 As users change job responsibilities or teams, you can add or remove users from the access group instead of adding or removing the same policies from the individual users.
 See [Assigning enterprise access](/docs/iam?topic=iam-assign-access-enterprise) for more information.

 ## Working with resources in an enterprise
 {: #child-resources-enterprise}